malcommac/Hydra/README.md

 <a name="await" />

-## Await, your async code in sync fashion
+## Await: async code in sync manner
 Have you ever dream to write asynchronous code like its synchronous counterpart?
 Hydra was heavily inspired by [Async/Await specification in ES8 (ECMAScript 2017) ](https://github.com/tc39/ecmascript-asyncawait)which provides a powerful way to write async doe in a sequential manner.

 Using `await` with Hydraw's Promises is pretty simple: for example the code above can be rewritten directly as: